Loads the module-file(s) File, if not already loaded and up-to-date imports all exported predicates.

 module, and File is not loaded again.
 If Module does not

-already exist in the system, File is loaded, and
+already exist in the system, then File is loaded, and

 use_module/3 behaves like